neuromask/royal-casino-project/README.md

 4) Project in IDE PhpStorm, graphics and code combined, styles added - according to task.

 <p>NOTE: I have added separate input field to update balance in debug area, since I think it should be used only for debugging purpose.</p>
 <p>ADDITIONAL: I have researched different array comparing functions.
-I have been running performance tests on some of the more simple examples here with the following results: <a href='http://jsben.ch/vB3Qn'>here (http://jsben.ch/vB3Qn)</a>.</p>
+I have been running performance tests on some of the more simple examples here with the following results: <a href='http://jsben.ch/vB3Qn' target='_blank'>here (http://jsben.ch/vB3Qn)</a>.</p>

 ## Project description
 Slot machine simulation web-app running under Google Chrome.